-Chapel services are led by faculty, staff, students, and visiting speakers.
-Tapes are available for purchase through the Ockenga Institute Offices, and departments are closed during the chapel hour on Wednesdays for all school chapel.
+Chapel services are led by faculty, staff, students, and visiting speakers; and can be viewed online.
+Departments are closed during the chapel hour (11:10-noon) on Tuesdays and Wednesdays for all school chapel.
 Special emphasis weeks provide concentrated attention to spiritual growth, missions, urban ministry, and contemporary issues.

 Gordon-Conwell students represent a wide variety of denominational affiliations.
 Denominational groups are student led with a faculty or clergy advisor offering fellowship and sharing of information.
 Students have opportunities to work in their respective denominations through the Mentored Ministry Program.

 The Student Association helps maintain the ethos of the community and addresses areas of importance to the development of the seminary student through its different committees.

 God has called both women and men for Christian service.
 Historically, both parent institutions of Gordon-Conwell had women faculty and welcomed women students to all their educational programs.
 A. J. Gordon was a well-known advocate, in his day, of the preaching ministry of women.
 Gordon-Conwell continues to welcome women to all its degree programs, seeking to build a community in which all of Christ’s people, regardless of gender, find warm acceptance.